Azure/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

     public virtual async Task<Response<BulkRegistryOperationResult>> CreateIdentitiesAsync(IEnumerable<DeviceIdentity> deviceIdentities, CancellationToken cancellationToken = default)

     /// <summary>
-    /// Update multiple devices.
+    /// Update multiple device identities.
 A maximum of 100 updates can be done per call, and each operation must be done on a different identity.
 For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
     /// </summary>
     /// <param name="deviceIdentities">The devices to update.</param>
     /// <param name="force">If true, the devices will be updated even if their ETag is out of date.